 Treatment in the comfort of your home

-Any child who stays in the hospital or has a condition that requires ongoing medical care might be a candidate for Children’s Hospitals and Clinics of Minnesota’s home care program.
+Any child who stays in the hospital or has a condition that requires ongoing medical care might be a candidate for Children’s Minnesota’s home care program.

 A child may receive home care services for conditions such as: